 And even, I’d say from time to time sending people across to you because I got a feeling that I’ll come across a lot of people in my community who are challenged by the current work that they’re doing, and they’ll need to make that change, if anyone listening thinks that this episode is interesting, please do share it in your community and let people know about Paul’s community and what it is that they do.
 How can people find you online and your community online?

 Yes, I just go to buildleavegive.com

-And if there will find links of the podcast episodes, and what the membership is about and all the different things that they can do to sort of get involved.
+And if there will find links to the podcast episodes, what the membership is about, and all the different things that they can do to sort of get involved.

-Like I talked about my kidney disease, but it’s nothing like some of what you guys are going through and you know, just take a moment now to to actually congratulate yourself on being so brave and working through whatever you’re working through.
+As I talked about my kidney disease, it’s nothing like some of what you guys are going through and you know, just take a moment now to actually congratulate yourself on being so brave and working through whatever you’re working through.
 You know, I take my hat off to you.
-I know there’s a lot of people out here, out there a lot unhealthier than I am.
+I know there are a lot of people out here, out there a lot unhealthier than I am.
 And really you inspire me and you encouraged me.
 So well well done for what you’re doing.

 Thank you, mate!
 Well, all the best.
 And thanks for being on the show

-This has been a production of thetransitloungepodcast.com Check out our page on Facebook and start a conversation by leaving a [email protected]/thetransitloungepodcast.
+This has been a production of Recoveryafterstroke.com.
 Subscribe to the show on iTunes and check us out on Twitter.
 The presenters and special guests of this podcast intend to provide accurate and helpful information to their listeners.
 These podcasts can not take into consideration individual circumstances and are not intended to be a substitute for independent medical advice from a qualified health professional.
-You should always seek the advice from a qualified health professional before acting on any of the information provided by any of the transit lounge podcasts.
+You should always seek advice from a qualified health professional before acting on any of the information provided by any of the transit lounge podcasts.